Clinical trial: Regulatory agencies

-In the US, the FDA can audit the files of local site investigators after they have finished participating in a study, to see if they were correctly following study procedures.
+In the US, the Food and Drug Administration (FDA) can audit the files of local site investigators after they have finished participating in a study, to see if they were correctly following study procedures.
 This audit may be random, or for cause (because the investigator is suspected of fraudulent data).
 Avoiding an audit is an incentive for investigators to follow study procedures.
 A 'covered clinical study' refers to a trial submitted to the FDA as part of a marketing application (for example, as part of an NDA or 510(k)), about which the FDA may require disclosure of financial interest of the clinical investigator in the outcome of the study.
 For example, the applicant must disclose whether an investigator owns equity in the sponsor, or owns proprietary interest in the product under investigation.
 The FDA defines a covered study as "... any study of a drug, biological product or device in humans submitted in a marketing application or reclassification petition that the applicant or FDA relies on to establish that the product is effective (including studies that show equivalence to an effective product) or any study in which a single investigator makes a significant contribution to the demonstration of safety."

 Alternatively, many American pharmaceutical companies have moved some clinical trials overseas.
 Benefits of conducting trials abroad include lower costs (in some countries) and the ability to run larger trials in shorter timeframes, whereas a potential disadvantage exists in lower-quality trial management.
 Different countries have different regulatory requirements and enforcement abilities.
 An estimated 40% of all clinical trials now take place in Asia, Eastern Europe, and Central and South America.
 "There is no compulsory registration system for clinical trials in these countries and many do not follow European directives in their operations", says Jacob Sijtsma of the Netherlands-based WEMOS, an advocacy health organisation tracking clinical trials in developing countries.